generaleye/wookie-books/README.md

 3. Visit `http://localhost:8001/` and `http://localhost:8001/docs` for the documentation

-If you want to run locally with `Poetry`, follow these steps listed below instead.
+If you want to run without Docker with `Poetry`, follow these steps listed below instead.
 This makes use of SQLite.

 1. `pip install poetry`
 2. Install dependencies `cd` into the `app` directory where the `pyproject.toml` is located then `poetry install`